-The only Dutch book that overcame a full book ban:
+The only Dutch book to successfully overturn a full book ban:

 Now freely downloadable worldwide